-Figure 6: South Australian long day care services with an Early Childhood Teacher (ECT) waiver (exempting them from National Quality Framework requirements), or a Special Authority to Teach (permitting someone without full qualifications to register as a teacher) (Quarter 1, 2023) (see attached)
+Figure 6: South Australian long day care services with an Early Childhood Teacher (ECT) waiver (exempting them from National Quality Framework requirements), or a Special Authority to Teach (permitting someone without full qualifications to register as a teacher) (Quarter 1, 2023).

-Figure 7: ECT waivers from National Quality Framework requirements by management type, showing whether the waiver is being provided for the first or second required ECT in a service (Quarter 1, 2023) (see attached)
+Left-Figure 7: ECT waivers from National Quality Framework requirements by management type, showing whether the waiver is being provided for the first or second required ECT in a service (Quarter 1, 2023).

-Figure 8: Special Authority to Teach by management type (Quarter 1, 2023) (see attached)
+Right-Figure 8: Special Authority to Teach by management type (Quarter 1, 2023).

-Figure 9: ECT waivers from National Quality Framework requirements by provider size, showing whether the waiver is being provided for the first or second required ECT in a service (Quarter 1, 2023) (see attached)
+Figure 9: ECT waivers from National Quality Framework requirements by provider size, showing whether the waiver is being provided for the first or second required ECT in a service (Quarter 1, 2023).

-Figure 10: Special Authority to Teach by provider size (Quarter 1, 2023) (see attached)
+Figure 10: Special Authority to Teach by provider size (Quarter 1, 2023).